-Fly ash was collected in flue gas baghouses and economizer ash was collected in boiler economizer section hoppers then both materials are pneumatically conveyed to the fly ash storage silos.
+Fly ash was collected in flue gas baghouses and economizer ash was collected in boiler economizer section hoppers, then both materials were pneumatically conveyed to the fly ash storage silos.
 The fly ash storage silos were unloaded through the fly ash silo truck system.
 At the baghouses, dust was controlled within a full enclosure using fabric dust collector filter bags.

 Bottom ash was collected in hoppers beneath the boiler.
 A drag chain conveyor dewaters the bottom ash as it is transported to the truck loading area.
 Trucks are loaded directly from the drag chain conveyor.
-Trucks then take bottom ash to the bottom ash landfill where it is stockpiled and marketed for beneficial reuse.
+Trucks then take bottom ash to a storage area where it is stockpiled and marketed for beneficial reuse.
+The storage area has been moved from the previous bottom ash landfill to the west side of Ash Landfill No. 4 during this reporting period.

-2.1.1 Fly Ash Not Sold for Off-Site Beneficial Re-use
+2.1.1 Fly Ash Not Sold for Off-site Beneficial Reuse